netdata/netdata/packaging/installer/OTHERS.md

 To start Netdata automatically at each boot, add `service netdata onestart` as a Shellcmd within the pfSense web interface (under `Services/Shellcmd`, which you need to install beforehand under `System/Package Manager/Available Packages`).

-The `Shellcmd Type` field should be set to `shellcmd`:
+Set the `Shellcmd Type` field to `shellcmd`:

 ![](https://i.imgur.com/wcKiPe1.png)

-More information can be found in the pfSense documentation on [installing FreeBSD packages](https://doc.pfsense.org/index.php/Installing_FreeBSD_Packages).
+Find more information in the pfSense documentation on [installing FreeBSD packages](https://doc.pfsense.org/index.php/Installing_FreeBSD_Packages).

 If you experience an issue with `/usr/bin/install` being absent from your system on pfSense 2.3 or earlier, update pfSense or use the workaround from [the pfSense issues](https://redmine.pfsense.org/issues/6643)